 The National Best Practice Framework provides a guide to the implementation of Indigenous Cultural Competency in the Australian higher education sector.

-The inclusion of Indigenous content into all CSU undergraduate programs offered by Charles Sturt University has the power to change the nature of Australian society and the quality of service provision provided to Indigenous Australians.
-The systematic and systemic inclusion of Indigenous Studies provides CSU with the opportunity to define itself as a leading institution in Indigenous Education and a significant agent for social change and ethical practice in contemporary Australian society.
-The implementation of policy ensuring that all graduates are provided with the opportunity to develop knowledge, skills, motivation and confidence to be able to work professionally with Indigenous people and communities provides CSU with the foundation upon which to set this higher education institution apart from other universities, being second only to the University of South Australia in implementing such policy.
+The inclusion of Indigenous content into all Charles Sturt undergraduate programs offered by Charles Sturt University has the power to change the nature of Australian society and the quality of service provision provided to Indigenous Australians.
+The systematic and systemic inclusion of Indigenous Studies provides Charles Sturt with the opportunity to define itself as a leading institution in Indigenous Education and a significant agent for social change and ethical practice in contemporary Australian society.
+The implementation of policy ensuring that all graduates are provided with the opportunity to develop knowledge, skills, motivation and confidence to be able to work professionally with Indigenous people and communities provides Charles Sturt with the foundation upon which to set this higher education institution apart from other universities, being second only to the University of South Australia in implementing such policy.

 What should be included in cultural competence training?
 A focus group convened to identify the skills and attributes that Indigenous Australians and various employer groups argued should attain provided detailed suggestions for the content of training.